In this guide, we’ll explore how savvy Canadian consumers can go about obtaining their very first US-issued credit card.

 Once you get your first US card, you’ll start building credit history in the US, and eventually you’ll be eligible for most, if not all, of the credit cards in the US marketplace.

-If you’re looking to rack up the sky-high signup bonuses on US credit cards to travel the world, having access to US credit cards as a Canadian can be useful in many circumstances.
+If you’re looking to rack up the sky-high welcome bonuses on US credit cards to travel the world, having access to US credit cards as a Canadian can be useful in many circumstances.
 Here’s how to get your US credit file up and running.

 In This Post